doanhat/salaries-tech/README.md

 To run the project locally:

 1. To run separately backend and frontend:
-   - Copy the dev database to the main database:
+   - Setup the database with development data:
      ```bash
-     make replace-db
+     make set-up-database-with-init
      ```
    - Initialize the backend and frontend environments:
      ```bash